blueridgeboost/blueridgeboost.github.io/src/content/english/classes/Kids_Coding_Course_Building_with_Beavers.md

 date: "2021-07-12"
 draft: false
 title: "Intro to Block Coding | Blue Ridge Boost"
-page_title: "Kids Coding Course: Building with Beavers"
+page_title: "Kids Coding Course"
+page_subtitle: "Building with Beavers"
 description: "Kids Coding Course: Building with Beavers"
 summary: "Students learn sequencing, repetition, problem-solving, and conditional logic while developing practical coding skills.
 The course employs a hands-on, gamified approach that gradually increases in complexity, allowing each child to advance at their own speed.
 By the end, students can create sophisticated programs, having built a strong foundation in coding and computational thinking."
 section: "classes"